Six Healthy Habits to Be Happier and More Positive

 Happiness is our holy grail and our measure of a life well lived-not to mention the topic of countless books, TED Talks, and apps.
 But what exactly are we searching for?
 Scientists devoted to answering that question define happy people as those who have a positive temperament, social confidants, and the resources to make progress toward the goals they value.
-Put plainly, "it's the joy we feel as we move toward our potential," says Michelle Gielan, the author of "Broadcasting Happiness" (BenBella Books, 2015) and founder of the Institute for Applied Positive Research, in Dallas.
+Put plainly, "it's the joy we feel as we move toward our potential," says Michelle Gielan, the author of Broadcasting Happiness and founder of the Institute for Applied Positive Research, in Dallas.

 The good news is we're generally content as a country, but there's room to grow.
 In the 2018 United Nations World Happiness Report, which asked people in more than 150 countries to assess their life on a scale of 1 to 10 (based on markers like life expectancy, GDP, and social support), Americans rated their lives at a not-too-shabby 6.8.
 But that's nearly a point behind the top three-Finland, Norway, and Denmark-which rated theirs over 7.5.
 (PSA: No one, not even Norwegians, can maintain a 10; that would be exhausting!)
 According to experts, there are clear obstacles in our way of feeling deeper fulfillment every day.
 Learn how to surmount them.

 There's a little thing called the negativity bias.
-Thousands of years ago, it gave humans an advantage: We were everready to dodge life-and-death danger.
+Thousands of years ago, it gave humans an advantage: We were ever-ready to dodge life-and-death danger.
 Now it means we're hardwired to notice and store negative experiences more than positive ones.
 A single critical comment can knock the wind out of an otherwise great day.

 Pausing for a minute to appreciate something sweet or beautiful helps us override the negativity bias.
 To get in the habit, Gielan suggests taking a photo each day of something that makes you smile and laugh, or feel lucky and loving: your sleeping child, an incredible meal, a pink sunset, your funniest old friend.
 Then, at the end of the week, look at them again all together.
-Doing so "trains your brain to watch for moments to capture," Gielan writes in "Broadcasting Happiness. " “It refocuses your attention on the positive, meaningful parts of the day, and shifts it away from stress and negativity."
+Doing so "trains your brain to watch for moments to capture," Gielan writes in Broadcasting Happiness.
+"It refocuses your attention on the positive, meaningful parts of the day, and shifts it away from stress and negativity."
 Soon you won't even need to snap pictures to feel that pleasant sensation.

 Isolating yourself is a surefire way to feel down.
 The happiest people have rich and satisfying relationships, according to 2002 and 2018 studies by Martin Seligman, Ph.D., a professor and director of the Positive Psychology Center at the University of Pennsylvania; and Ed Diener, Ph.D., a psychology professor at the University of Virginia and the University of Utah.
 While it's a bit of a chicken-and-egg conundrum (do joyful people naturally invite more meaningful bonds, or vice versa?), a strong social network is a win-win.

+You can overcome this hurdle by reaching out to others.
 That doesn't mean you have to cram your calendar full.
 An easy starting point is to try opening conversations with an optimistic comment, a tactic Gielan calls a "power lead."
 Greet a coworker with "I just listened to a great podcast" instead of "I'm so tired," or ask your kids, "What was the best part of your day?" rather than the rote "How was your day?"
 The shift is subtle but can foster an immediate positive connection.

-Living in 2021
+Happiness Hurdle: Living in 2021

 The ring.
 The raise.
 The last seven pounds.
 We can all fall into the trap of thinking we'll be happy the minute X, Y, or Z happens.
 "The problem is that this pushes happiness into the future," Gielan says.
 "When you focus in the present instead, you get your brain to concentrate on what is working in your life."

+Instead of constantly thinking ahead, try to stay in the moment.
 The idea of centering yourself is at the core of mindfulness meditation, which has been shown to increase activity in the left part of the frontal region of the brain, the area responsible for positive emotions like optimism.
-Ralph De La Rosa, a therapist and mediation teacher, and author of "The Monkey Is the Messenger" (Shambhala, 2018), suggests waking up with a "5-3-1-1" practice.
+Ralph De La Rosa, a therapist and mediation teacher, and author of The Monkey Is the Messenger , suggests waking up with a "5-3-1-1" practice.
 While still in bed, take five big, deep breaths.
 Think of three things you're grateful for.
 Smile one real smile, and set one intention for your day.
 Habits like this pay big dividends.
 Not only can being more present give you a sunnier outlook, Gielan says, it also may help improve your energy level and your performance at work; it's even been shown to up students' test scores.
-The other bonus might be the world's bestkept career secret: When you zero in on the good happening now, Gielan notes, you're more likely to excel.
+The other bonus might be the world's best-kept career secret: When you zero in on the good happening now, Gielan notes, you're more likely to excel.

 "Compare and despair" is no joke.
 It's easy to look up from a long scroll thinking that everyone's life is a party but yours.
-We don't need experts to tell us this habit is eroding our self-esteem, though a 2014 study published in "Psychology of Popular Media Culture" proved just that.
+We don't need experts to tell us this habit is eroding our self-esteem, though a 2014 study published in Psychology of Popular Media Culture proved just that.
 Newer research has pinpointed just how destructive it can be.
-A 2017 study published in "Journal of Affective Disorders" found that the more time 18-to-22-year-olds spent on social media, the more likely they were to have symptoms of anxiety.
+A 2017 study published in Journal of Affective Disorders found that the more time 18-to-22-year-olds spent on social media, the more likely they were to have symptoms of anxiety.